JellyRollJunior/chiikawa-i-spy/README.md

     -   error fetching data image (replace the error message)
     -   footer
     -   loading animation?
+    -   notification on adding winner

 ### Final plans

 -   Extract notification to main level -> show errors in notification

     -   StartPage
-        -   notification fade on delete?
         -   move notifications to gameImage

 -   maybe separate game notification and regular notification? just a thought :P then i wont have to reuse it
 -   image storage on supabase
 -   mobile view